 This feature leads to another interesting characteristic; manual guide.
 In fact, since these robots can feel forces, you can literally move them and show them positions or paths that they can repeat later.
 While the hand guide helps with human-robot collaboration, it does not make the robot intrinsically safe.
 Strength limiting resources should do this.

-Interesting, is not it?
+Interesting, right?
 If you work with events in the state of Paraná, you can count on our solutions for simultaneous translation in Curitiba and other cities, with the best quality.